desci-labs/nodes/nodes-lib/README.md

 ## Usage
 ### Configuration
 Copy `.env.example` from this repo to `.env`, and configure the values depending on which environment is being targeted.
 If installing `nodes-lib` through NPM, set these variables in your host project environment instead.
+Ensure NODES_API_KEY is set.

 Some variables have different values depending on environment, re-set them as necessary.
 Devcluster refers to the docker-compose cluster defined in the root of this repository, which can be started with `./dockerDev.sh`.
 See further instructions in the [repo root docs](../README.md).